yahoohung/loopback-graphql-relay/README.md

 Graphiql is available on `graphiqlPath` path.
 (Default: `/graphiql`);

 Apollo's Subscription Server can be customised by passing `subscriptionServer` configuration.
 More information can be found at [SubscriptionServer Docs](https://github.com/apollographql/subscriptions-transport-ws#subscriptionserver).

-## Usage

-Access the Graphiql interface to view your GraphQL model onthe Docs section.
-Build the GraphQL queries and use them in your application.

-The following actions are supported:
-###  Queries
-* Node query to fetch single entity by ID
-* Multiple entities with pagination (first, after)
-* Relationship between entities (belongs to, has many)

-### Mutations
-* Save single object
-* Delete single object

-### Subscriptions
-* `create`, `update` and `remove` events of all shared models.

 ## Inspiration
 This repository originally started as a fork of the [loopback-graphql](https://github.com/Tallyb/loopback-graphql) project by [Tallyb](https://github.com/Tallyb).
 But due to considerable change in the way query end points are created, this repository is maitained as an independant project.